clara-not-claire/cs184-final-proj/final.md

 To further experiment with varying surfaces and liquid levels, we created a model with by the bunny submerged in oil and water.
 The liquids are separated by a thin layer of air, as our refraction model assumes that one of the materials is air.

+Much of the work involving Blender comes from modeling the objects themselves.
+TODO: YAP ABOUT THE CUP AND WINE.
+For the water around the bunny, we imported the dae file into Blender, added a rectangular object representing water, and added a boolean modifier to subtract where the bunny was sitting in the water.
+To make the water look more realistic, we subdivided only the top surface of the water and manipulated the individual vertices.
+We used proportional editing on the vertices to make the water have a natural smooth feel.
+Just for fun, we also added a layer of glass in front of the bunny to make it look like the bunny was in an aquarium.

+As for changing the materials in blender, we referenced the glass-effect already implemented and played around with different parameters to make it look more realistic.
+One of the most impactful parameters was actually the color, something we did not implement for this project.

 TODO: TALK ABOUT TECHNICAL APPROACH FOR BLENDER/DAE FILES (feel free to modify the above)

 ### Problems Encountered & Lessons Learned